libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 Now that we know how to create a sender, it would be useful to also know how to receive signals, so that we can create a sender-receiver pair to test out the provided mapping functionality.
+The current value and timestamp for a signal can be retrieved at any time by calling the function `value()` on your signal object, however for event-driven applications you may want to be informed of new values as they are received or generated.

 As mentioned above, the `add_input()` function takes an optional `handler` and `user_data`.
 This is a function that will be called